Up to 60% off sofas & mattresses — limited‑time deals.

 Misconception What goes wrong Better move

-What Makes a Sofa “Classic” in Interior Design
+What Makes a Sofa “Classic” in Interior Design?

 The Classic Look: Cues You Can Spot Fast

-Most classic sofas share several of these cues:
+Most classic sofas share several easy-to-spot cues:

 Classic Sofa Styles You’ll Keep Running Into